thnyheim/misp2bro/README.md

 # misp2bro
-Python script that periodically gets IOC from MISP and converts it into BRO intel files.
+Python script that gets IOC from MISP and converts it into BRO intel files.

 Dependencies:
 Linux with Python installed.